vimond/replay/docs/background.md

 In the scope of this project, and quite commonly in frontend development, a (customised) video player in a web page is defined by a set of page elements: The element displaying/rendering the video stream (and all the inner mechanics behind this task), combined with element hierarchy constituting the player user interface, with controls, overlays, styling, and a layout.
 This becomes a branch of the page DOM tree looking a bit like its own ecosystem.
 Often, the video player should operate quite autonomously after being instantiated and told what to play.

 The video player could be enriched with extra features for the end-user or behind-the-scenes, and it could be desired to keep these extensions as part of the subtree-scoped player ecosystem.
 Examples are REST API consumption, content recommendation overlays or menus, game events related to a sports live stream, video ad system integrations, or tracking/analytics integrations.

+## Goals of this player project

-This project is built with customisation and extensibility in mind for these purposes, however it only implements features covering the core playback tasks along with a core playback UX.
-It also aims to allow for advanced, multiple playback/streaming technologies with a consistent wrapping of, and plug-in approach to, existing implementations/libraries.
+This project is built with customisation and extensibility in mind for these purposes, however at this time it only implements features covering the core playback tasks along with a core playback UX.
+It also prepares to allow for advanced, multiple playback/streaming technologies with a consistent wrapping of, and plug-in approach to, existing implementations/libraries.
+The same wrapping might also be used to plug in embed playback from e.g. YouTube or Vimeo in the same consistent wrapping, but the roots of this project are professional streaming requirements from independent services.

+Part of reaching these goal is extensively adopting modern React patterns giving structure, clarity, and predictability to the running player code.
+Core video playback in the browser unfortunately gives a lot of surprises and inconsistencies to a player developer (example: *Why is the HTML video element state in some browsers "paused" when seeking to a different position?*).
+One goal is to express the observed playback state to observers, like player controls, in a clean manner.
+This is different to several other React video player alternatives out there.

 ## The task of the video player UI: Consuming and controlling the video playback state